Madhu-712/Hack2skill-GenAI-Academy-cohort-2/README.md

 ---
 ## 📖 Project Overview
 The **Legal-ContractIQ-BQ Agent** is a generative AI solution designed to bridge the gap between complex legal data and actionable insights.
 By leveraging **Vertex AI BigQuery Data Agents** and **Streamlit** this application allows legal professionals to query thousands of contracts, clauses, and summaries using simple English.
-The core of the system is a BigQuery Data Agent that translates natural language into optimized SQL queries, providing instant answers without requiring technical expertise.
+The core of the system is a BigQuery Data Agent that translates natural language into optimized SQL queries, providing instant answers without requiring technical expertise.(Non lawyers) in multiple languages.